JacobGaming2021/Christmas/README.md

 If you need more help, please add me as a friend in discord with this tag: JacobGaming2021#3318 I will reply you as soon as possible!

+NOTE: Make sure to secrets section and make a secret called "TOKEN" and put your token in the vaule option.